alexanderthclark/Stats1101/book/_build/html/_sources/centerspread.md

 :width: 87%
 :name: tswiftnetwork

-An illustration of possible networks with three, six, and eleven members.
+An illustration of possible networks with three, seven, and twelve members.
 The yellow circle represents Swift and the other circles represent other members.
 The labels are the number of followers.
 ```

 (a) For a single network, is the distribution of the number of followers skewed or symmetric? <br>